XDgov/data-design-standards/pages/components/colors.md

 <h4>Sequential Colors</h4>
 <p>
   Each of the four primary colors can be used to create a data visualization with a sequential color palette.
-This is useful when a data visualization uses color to designate changes in values, particularly within a numeric range.
+This type of palette can be used when data values can be ordered from low to high, with darker colors representing higher values.
 </p>
 <p>
-  Sequential colors are most commonly used when rendering a single category of data in a visualization, such as a bar chart, or when visualizing a complex set of data with many categories, such as a choropleth map.
+  Sequential colors are most commonly used to render a single category of data, such as a bar chart, or when visualizing a complex set of data with many categories, such as a choropleth map.
 </p>
 <h5 class="usa-color-heading">Teal Palette</h5>
 <div class="usa-grid-full usa-grid-colors">